mattweingarten/DAEM/README.md

 ## Setup

 This repository uses numpy and Tensorflow 2 along with other common data science libraries.
 Use `requirements.txt` to install the correct versions.
+Be sure to dowload the CIL Collaborative Filtering 2022 dataset and supply the directory as command line argument.

 ## Instructions
 To print the possible command line arguments use: